Table of contents

 - Age and Gender: Changes in metabolism and body composition with age, along with hormonal differences between genders, may provide a basis for variability in the elimination of THC.

-How to Get Edibles Out of Your System?
+How to Get Edibles Out of Your System Faster?

 While time certainly is the most efficient remover of edibles, aka THC, from your system, there are some definitive ways you can speed up the process.
 Here’s how to help your body naturally clean out its system:

-Include in your diet some detoxifying foods like green tea, lemon water, and other vegetables such as broccoli and kale.
-These are very beneficial for good liver health in encouraging the breakdown of THC metabolites.
+- Use Natural Detoxifiers- Include in your diet some detoxifying foods like green tea, lemon water, and other vegetables such as broccoli and kale, which encourage the breakdown of THC metabolites.

-You need to get enough sleep so that normal processes of the body, anywhere in the body, will provide detoxification.
-You should get 7-9 hours of sleep every night, good-quality sleep.
+- Get Rest- You need to get enough sleep so that normal processes of the body, anywhere in the body, will provide detoxification.

 How Long Do Edibles’ Effects Last?